mikeizbicki/ucr-cs100/assignments/hw/hw1-rshell/README.md

 $ bin/rshell
 ```

 You should ssh into `well.cs.ucr.edu` and run the above commands to verify that you've submitted your code successfully.
-To ensure that your `hw1` tag is getting pushed to github correctly, you may have to run the command: `git push origin hw1` instead of just `git push`.
+If you forget how to use git, two students from previous cs100 courses (Rashid Goshtasbi and Kyler Rynear) made [video tutorials on the git commands needed to submit your assignments](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#tags) via github.

+**Do not wait to upload your assignment to github until the project due date.**
+You should be committing and uploading your assignment continuously.
+If you wait until the last day and can't figure out how to use git properly, then you will get a zero on the assignment.
+NO EXCEPTIONS.

 ### project structure